gvre/skeletos/README.md

 The following scripts are available in `package.json`:

-- `npm run build`: Compiles the TypeScript files to do syntax checking.
+- `pnpm run build`: Compiles the TypeScript files to do syntax checking.
-- `npm run start`: Starts the application in production mode.
+- `pnpm run start`: Starts the application in production mode.
-- `npm run dev`: Starts the application in development mode with hot reloading.
+- `pnpm run dev`: Starts the application in development mode with hot reloading.
-- `npm run test`: Runs the Jest test suite.
+- `pnpm run test`: Runs the Jest test suite.
-- `npm run lint`: Runs ESLint to check
+- `pnpm run lint`: Runs ESLint to check
-- `npm run lint:circular`: Runs Madge to check for circular dependencies.
+- `pnpm run lint:circular`: Runs Madge to check for circular dependencies.
-- `npm run lint:all`: Runs ESLint and Madge.
+- `pnpm run lint:all`: Runs ESLint and Madge.

 ## License